halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

 |**Report Only**|Tick this flag to produce a report without updating the Employee Superannuation Ledger records.
 Leave this field blank to update the Employee Superannuation Ledger records.|
 ||**If you wish to preview the report to screen, you should ensure that you click “Report Only” and then click “Preview”.
 If you wish to create Superannuation Ledger Entries, you should ensure that “Report Only” is NOT TICKED and print the report.
 You can send the report to a printer or save as a pdf, click “Print” and select the relevant option.**|

-## Calculate & Post Superannuation
+## Calculate and Post Superannuation

 This option is used to calculate and post superannuation transactions to the General Ledger.
 This option can be run after each pay period to pick up Superannuation Transactions that were calculated